ankitects/anki-changes/README.md

   mode, can achieve the previous appearance by running the following command in the terminal:

+  :warning: This will only work if your system is permanently in dark mode!
+  If you switch between dark and light mode, the interface will render incorrectly.

   ```
   defaults write net.ankiweb.dtop NSRequiresAquaSystemAppearance -bool no
   ```